Sneha-shah/Personal_website/content/portfolio/jaw-volume-calculation.md

 tags:
   - "MATLAB"
   - "Signal Processing"
+  - "Research"

 # post type
 type: "post"
 ---

 This project was done as part of a research on volume expansion of a jaw after using arch expansion treatment.
-Worked with Doctor Pooja Radhakrishnan (add link) to identify the volume of a jaw from a 3D medical scan.
+Worked with Doctor Pooja Radhakrishnan to identify the volume of a jaw from a 3D medical scan.

 **Stage 0:**